vivekbahl2021/github-actions-workshop/labs/csharp-extension-methods-build-test-nuget.md

 16. Click on the latest workflow run to view the details.

 17. Next, we will publish the NuGet package to NuGet.org.
+Create a new NuGet API key by following the instructions [here](https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package-using-the-dotnet-cli#publish-the-package).
+Add the NuGet API key as a secret named `NUGET_API_KEY` in the repository.

-Add the following steps to the existing workflow:
+18. Add the following steps to the existing workflow:

     ```yaml
-    - name: Publish NuGet Package
+    - name: Publish NuGet Package to NuGet.org
-      run: dotnet nuget push ./src/dotnet/CSharp.ExtensionMethods/CSharp.ExtensionMethods/bin/Release/*.nupkg --source "nuget.org"
+      run: dotnet nuget push ./src/dotnet/CSharp.ExtensionMethods/CSharp.ExtensionMethods/bin/Release/*.nupkg --source "https://api.nuget.org/v3/index.json" --api-key ${{ secrets.NUGET_API_KEY }} --skip-duplicate
-      env:
-        NUGET_API_KEY: ${{ secrets.NUGET_API_KEY }}
     ```

-18. Commit the changes and push them to the repository.
+19. Commit the changes and push them to the repository.

-19. Navigate to the "Actions" tab in your repository to view the workflow runs.
+20. Navigate to the "Actions" tab in your repository to view the workflow runs.

-20. Click on the latest workflow run to view the details.
+21. Click on the latest workflow run to view the details.

-21. You have successfully created a GitHub Actions workflow to test a C# Extension Methods project, create a NuGet package, and publish it to both GitHub Packages and NuGet.org.
+22. You have successfully created a GitHub Actions workflow to test a C# Extension Methods project, create a NuGet package, and publish it to both GitHub Packages and NuGet.org.

+23. Go to the "Packages" tab in your repository to view the published NuGet package.

+24. Navigate to the NuGet.org website to view the published NuGet package.

+25. You can now use the published NuGet package in your projects.

 ## Summary